Azahari Husin: Early life and biography

 Both men were close associates of Jemaah Islamiyah's former operational chief, Riduan Isamuddin (better known as Hambali), who was captured in Thailand in 2003.

 Death

-On November 9, 2005, Indonesian police, acting on a tip-off, located Husin.
-They conducted a raid on one of his hideouts in Batu, near Malang in East Java with Detachment 88 operators sent to assist regular police officers.
+On 9 November 2005, Indonesian police, acting on a tip-off, located Azahari.
+They conducted a raid on one of his hideouts in Batu, East Java with Detachment 88 operators sent to assist regular police officers.
 Three suspected jihadist terrorists barricaded themselves inside a house and they put up stiff resistance, throwing grenades and firing bullets at the police outside.
 This was followed by a series of explosions, one of which was a suicide blast by his assistant setting off his bomb vest.
-Police identified the intact corpse of Azahari, with a bullet wound in his chest.
-Husin was shot and killed by a police sniper, after which one of his disciples blew himself up to prevent him from being taken alive.